 - Promote a community-wide commitment to the goal of ending homelessness;

 - Provide funding for efforts to quickly re-house individuals and families who are homeless, which minimizes the trauma and dislocation caused by homelessness;

 - Promote access to and effective use of mainstream programs;

 - Optimize self-sufficiency among individuals and families experiencing homelessness.

-As the Lead Agency, TCHC is designated to carry out the activities of the CoC, including fiscal and compliance activities.
-Regular administrative tasks may include management of the annual HUD application, coordination of other funding opportunities, project and system monitoring, meeting management, and other duties as needed.
+The Homeless Coalition is designated to carry out the activities of the CoC Board, including fiscal and compliance activities; tasks may include management of the annual HUD application, coordination of other funding opportunities, project and system monitoring, meeting management, and other duties.

-As the Collaborative Applicant, TCHC is designated by the CoC Board to be the entity that submits the collaborative funding application to HUD for homeless assistance programs.
-In 2017, as the Collaborative Applicant, TCHC secured over $12 million in funding for our community.
+The Homeless Coalition is designated by the CoC Board to be the entity that submits the collaborative funding application to HUD for homeless assistance programs.
+In 2022, as the Collaborative Applicant, the Homeless Coalition secured over $18 million in funding for our community.

-As the HMIS Administrator, TCHC manages the Continuum’s data in the Homeless Management Information System.
-HMIS allows our community to record, track, and report results of individual agency accomplishments, as well as measuring how the entire community is performing.
+The Homeless Coalition manages the CoC’s data in the Homeless Management Information System.
+HMIS allows our community to record, track, and report results of individual agency accomplishments, as well as measure how the entire community is performing.